BCSC 170: Syllabus

 Required Readings

-Siegler, R., Saffran, J., Gershoff, E., & Eisenberg, N. (2020).
+Siegler, R., Saffran, J., & Gershoff, E. (2024).
 How Children Develop.
-6th Edition.
+7th Edition.
 Worth Publishers.

-We recommend renting the eBook version
+We highly recommend renting the eBook or buying the Paperback versions

 Course Requirements and Grading